Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 **The third planet from Ausaria.** It's a comparatively tiny bundle of asteroids that crushed together to form a dwarf planet.

 ### Albaxia
 **The fourth planet from Ausaria.** It seems blue from space, and is considered a habitable planet.
 From its surface, the sunlight has a pink, reddish hue to it, as a result of the thick and hazy atmosphere's blue tint which filters out much of the shorter-wavelength light.
-Shadows have a warmer, amber tone, and the plants and foliage are mostly red, purple, and black in color.
+Shadows have a warm, amber tone, and the plants and foliage are mostly red, purple, and black in color.

+[:extraterrestrial/planets/albaxia:]

 The atmosphere there consists of Neon (\~49%), Oxygen (\~21%), Krypton (\~26%), and Methane (\~2-3%), as well as vapors and dust, which is breathable for terrestrial creatures without requiring significant adaptation.
 Methane causes the blue tint, but is also highly flammable.
 As a result, flames are more volatile and unpredictable.